-Spearmint - Mentha, Egypt
+Spearmint, Mint - Mentha, Egypt

-How does the mint taste?
+How does spearmint taste?

 Culinary use of mint

-How do I preserve mint?
+How do I store mint?